yangKJ/HollowCodable/README.md

 - DefaultBacked: Set different default values for common types.
   - When the missed key or the value is null, will set the default value.
   - This library has built-in many default values, such as Int, Bool, String, Map, Array...
-  - if we want to set a different default value for the field.
+  - If we want to set a different default value for the field.

 ```swift
 struct DefaultValueTests: HollowCodable {